gbxyz/perl-net-epp-mitmproxy/README.md

 # INTRODUCTION

-This module implements an EPP proxy server that acts as a man-in-the-middle between client and server, and allows EPP command and response frames to be modified in-flight.
+This module implements an EPP proxy server that acts as a machine-in-the-middle between client and server, and allows EPP command and response frames to be modified in-flight.